 I guess you can say I was VERY STRESSED.

-I talked about it with a friend of mine who asked “What steps are you taking to make yourself happy?
+I talked about it with a friend of mine who asked, “What steps are you taking to make yourself happy?
 What are you doing for yourself?”

 Up to that point, I had considered that my entrepreneurship journey was enough of a move toward self-love.
 However, I was not tuning in to activities that triggered relaxation and joy.

 So, I propose that you take the time to relax and do things you enjoy.
-The things that cause stress in your life, be it finances, work, or traffic, are not in control of you and can wait.
-You shouldn’t have to postpone your happiness or important things, such as spending quality time with your family, celebrating a birthday or anniversary, and taking a dream vacation simply because you’re afraid of what will happen next.
+The things that cause stress in your life be it finances, work, or traffic, are not in control of you and can wait.
+You shouldn’t have to postpone your happiness or essential things, such as spending quality time with your family, celebrating a birthday or anniversary, and taking a dream vacation simply because you’re afraid of what will happen next.

-If “Modern Love” taught me anything at all, was that while watching “Bipolar Girl” (Episode 3), she accepts herself and her illness.
+If “Modern Love” taught me anything at all, it was that while watching “Bipolar Girl” (Episode 3), she accepts herself and her illness.
 Suddenly, her life starts to change.

-You have the power to create that change in your life too and to make time for what truly matters.
+You have the power to create that change in your life, too, and to make time for what truly matters.